 2 points.
 Develop and Maintain Baseline Inventory of Energy and Fossil Fuel Consumption

-The agency (or cooperating agencies) has developed and maintains a baseline inventory of current energy and/or fossil-fuel consumption (for all fuel types and modes) from transportation.
+Cooperate with partner agencies to develop and maintain a baseline inventory of current energy and/or fossilfuel consumption (for all fuel types and modes) from transportation.

 2 additional points.
 Forecast Energy and Fuel Consumption